A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 With so much to do, eat and drink in so little time, it’s easy to become overwhelmed.
 As a festival goer since 1997, I have compiled my best tips to help you enjoy the Epcot International Food and Wine Festival to the max!

 Rome wasn’t built in a day, and neither was Epcot, so don’t feel like you have to eat around the entire world in one day either.
 It’s an admirable goal, but not the wisest.

 - Buy a multi-day pass and enjoy a leisurely stroll around the world rather than a marathon against the clock.
 Not only will it be a more enjoyable journey, it is also more cost-effective as multi-day passes offer better savings per day.

-^ Epcot opens at 9am and the global marketplaces open at 11am.
+- Epcot opens at 9am and the global marketplaces open at 11am.
 Use this time to go on a few rides.
 Better yet, visit the Festival Welcome Center, located in the Future World, which opens at 9:00am.
 Pick up a map and plan your day while sipping a mimosa from the New Shimmering Sips bar.
-You’ll also find Craft Beers and Disney Family Wines and be able to pick up a bottle of Iron Horse Fairy Tale Cuvee, a fantastic bubbly made especially for WDW you will only find on Disney property.
+You’ll also find Craft Beers and Disney Family Wines and be able to pick up a bottle of Iron Horse Fairy Tale Cuvee at the wine shop, a fantastic bubbly made especially for WDW you will only find on Disney property.